Marcus Williams (safety)

-Marcus Alan Williams (born September 8, 1996) is an American football free safety for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Utah.
+Marcus Alan Williams (born September 8, 1996) is an American professional football safety for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Utah Utes.

-Early years
+Early life

 Williams attended Eleanor Roosevelt High School in Eastvale, California.
 He played wide receiver and defensive back for the Mustangs football team.
 He also played basketball and ran track.
 He committed to play college football at the University of Utah over competing scholarship offers from Washington and California.

 College career

 As a true freshman at Utah in 2014, Williams played in all 13 games and made six starts.
 He finished the 2014 season with 59 tackles and an interception.
 As a sophomore in 2015, he was named first-team All-Pac-12 after he recorded 65 tackles and five interceptions in 13 starts.
 He intercepted a pass from California's Jared Goff in the Utes' 30–24 win on October 10.
 As a junior in 2016, after missing some games due to injury, he returned on November 10 against Arizona State and recorded nine tackles and had an interception in the end zone.
 He played in 11 games, recording 64 tackles and five interceptions.
 He recorded four interceptions during the regular season and was a second-team All-Pac-12 selection.
-After the season, Williams entered the 2017 NFL Draft.
+After the season, Williams entered the 2017 NFL draft.
 He finished his college career with 11 interceptions and 188 total tackles.
 He was predicted to be a first-round or second-round selection by several sportswriters and mock drafts.

 Professional career

+Pre-draft

 Williams received an invitation to the NFL Combine and completed all of the combine drills.
 He also attended Utah's Pro Day and opted to only run positional drills for team scouts and representatives.
 NFL draft experts and analysts projected him to be selected in the second or third round.
 He was ranked the fifth best safety in the draft by NFL analyst Bucky Brooks, Mike Mayock, and Sports Illustrated, ranked the third best free safety by NFLDraftScout.com, and was ranked the eighth best safety by ESPN.